 This one is even harder to stomach: He will stay committed to you so long as he thinks you’re his best option.
 And you’re doing the same of course, even if you don’t like thinking of it in those brutal terms.

 If you’re his only option, then he’s likely to try to make things work whatever the problems.
 This is one reason women stay in abusive relationships; tragically, they are unable to see any alternative.

 If, every time he steps out of the house, girls slip him their phone number, then you’d better be sure the other factors of satisfaction and investment are stacked in your favour.

 Options are not only limited to romantic relationships.
 Also thrown into the mix might be:~

 - an entrepreneurial venture that’s taking off

-- a passionate involvement in a sporting community
+- a passionate focus on a sporting community

 - a rewarding vocation